#10 Most Cited1,100+ citations/year

 Stairway requirements under Subpart X apply to every construction site where there are elevation changes of 19 inches or more.
 The standard covers both temporary and permanent stairways, requiring handrails, proper construction, and clear access.
 Stairway violations frequently overlap with ladder citations on the same site:

-• Stairways with 4 or more risers or rising more than 30 inches must have at least one handrail and one stairrail system along each unprotected side
+• Stairways with 4+ risers or rising more than 30 inches must have handrails

-• Stairways must be kept clear of protruding objects and slipping hazards
+• Stairways must be free of hazardous projections and slippery conditions

-• Metal pan stairs must be filled with concrete or other solid material before use
+• Metal pan landings and treads must be filled before use

 Most Common Violations